Baquara/GeneralInterviewQuestions/README.md

-Explain like I am 10 years old what are CI/CD practices.
+Explain what are CI/CD practices.